 AKC is a participant in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to akc.org.
 If you purchase a product through this article, we may receive a portion of the sale.

 Some dogs are more at risk for sunburn than others.
-Hairless dog breeds, such as the Xoloitzcuintli, Chinese Crested, and American Hairless Terrier, need sun protection when they are outside for long periods of time.
-Dogs with white or thin coats and dogs with light-pigmented noses and eyelids are also more at risk for sunburn, for example, Collies, Australian Sheepdogs, Dalmatians, Bulldogs, Whippets, and any dog with light or white pigment on their ears or near their nose.
+Hairless dog breeds, such as the Xoloitzcuintli and American Hairless Terrier, need sun protection when they are outside for long periods of time.
+Dogs with white or thin coats and dogs with light-pigmented noses and eyelids are also more at risk for sunburn.
+This includes breeds like Collies, Dalmatians, Bulldogs, Whippets, and any dog with light or white pigment on their ears or near their nose.

 Sunscreen for Dogs

 Sunscreen protects dogs from sunburn.
 But using the wrong type of sunscreen can also cause problems.
 It’s important that you use sunscreen formulas that are specifically intended as sunscreen for dogs.
 Sunscreens that are formulated for dogs should not contain zinc oxide or para-aminobenzoic acid (PABA), as these ingredients are toxic to dogs if ingested, and dogs will often lick their skin and accidentally ingest the sunscreen.
 It’s also a good idea to look for a waterproof, unscented dog sunscreen with a sun protection factor (SPF) of 30.

 So how do you get your dog-safe sunscreen on your wiggly pup?
 Carefully.